exercism/emacs-lisp/docs/LEARNING.md

 So you've installed Emacs.
 Now what?

 Well, you can start the tutoral by pressing `C-h t`, and that's not a bad place to start.
-The tutorial will teach you the basics of editing, searching, and navigation in Emacs.
+The tutorial will teach you the basics of editing, searching, and navigating in Emacs.

 If you're completely new to Emacs, it can make sense to grab a starter kit, which comes with a set of configurations and packages already set up.

 The [Emacs Prelude](http://batsov.com/prelude/) package offers a nice set of sensible defaults and packages.

 To install Emacs Prelude run the following in a terminal:

 ```